JohnboscoEmmanuel/Product-Analysis/README.md

 ### Profit by product:
 ![](https://github.com/Londonfc22/Product-Analysis/blob/main/profit%20by%20product.png)

-This report shows profit made by the company from different product.
+"The presented visualization chart depicts the profitability information of each product of the company, highlighting that Paseo is the most lucrative product, generating an impressive $4,797,438 in profit.
+In contrast, Carretera is the least profitable product, bringing in a modest profit of only $1,826,805.

 ### Profit by Sales:
 ![](https://github.com/Londonfc22/Product-Analysis/blob/main/profit%20by%20sales.png)

 This report shows how many sales the company made from each product and profit generated.
-From the report , it is understandable that the higher the sales the higher the profit generated.
+"As shown in the visualisation chart, an undeniable correlation exists between a product's sales and the subsequent profits realised by the company, where the higher the sales, the more significant the profit margin, thus highlighting the paramount importance of sales in generating profitability."

 ### Total Profit:
 ![](https://github.com/Londonfc22/Product-Analysis/blob/main/total%20profit.png%20.png)

 This report shows the total profit the company generated from all the products sold.
 ### Total Sales:
 ![](https://github.com/Londonfc22/Product-Analysis/blob/main/Screenshot%20total%20sales.png)